 The delivery of Geography

 Geography at Stivichall is taught through a themed and topic-based curriculum.
 Cross curricular opportunities have been identified and there are strong links between English, Maths and Science as well as the creative arts subjects.
 These lessons are carefully planned and delivered.
 Key Geography knowledge and skills have been identified across themes to ensure progression across topics in each year group across the school.
 As a specific school drive, the children are also presented with a philosophical question which offers greater depth and perspectives to their answering of questions, the asking of their own questions and their understanding of the role that aspects of Geography have to play.
 Inspirational figures are also studied, and the children research these Geographers through topic related work.
 In addition to the school grounds, key geographical skills in map and field work also take place in the local area and during school residential trips where children develop an appreciation of their local area and further afield, within a wider geographical context.

 Impact of Geography

 Geography outcomes are evidenced in Theme, English, Maths and Science books.
 Evidence of a broad and balanced geography curriculum demonstrate the children’s learning of key knowledge.
 At the start of lessons, children review their previous learning and are given time to reflect.
 Throughout lessons, children engage in partner talk and are offered questions which require reasoning.
-Their use of geographical vocabulary, concepts and understanding come to the fore during these activities. *Children are increasingly able to learn about careers related to Geography from members of local and wider community with specialist skills and knowledge.
-The intention is that this will provide an awareness of the world of work and the future steps they might take in their on-going education.
+Their use of geographical vocabulary, concepts and understanding come to the fore during these activities.
+Children will also be able to learn about careers related to Geography from members of local and wider community with specialist skills and knowledge.
+This ensures that they are aware of the world of work and the further steps they might take in their on-going education.

 Forest School is an inspirational process that offers ALL learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment.